CivicVision/civicvision.github.io/source/localizable/donor-retention/_story.md

 ---
 ### On average only __23% of new donors__ renew their donation or donate a second time.
 And only __60% of current donors__ donate again.

 On donations below $100 the numbers drop even further.
-Only 18% of new donors donate again and 52% of repeat donors donate again.
+Only 18% of new donors donate again and 52% of repeat donors give a second time.

 ### The majority of your donors last year, will not give again this year.